How to Pass a Local Resolution for Myeloma Awareness Month

 Step by Step

-1. Find a Champion in your Local Government to Introduce the Resolution.
-Whether you want to pass a resolution at the town, county or state level, you will need to have a government official to shepherd the resolution through the process.
-Ask the folks in your support group if they know someone who could be helpful (council member, mayor, state legislator, etc).
+2. Find a Champion in your Local Government to Introduce the Resolution.
+If a resolution is required, you will need to have a government official to shepherd the resolution through the process.
+Ask other members in your support group if they know someone who could be helpful (council member, mayor, state legislator, etc).
 Or partner with a local hospital, wellness center or another cancer support group to ask if they have any allies at that level of government.
-If not, you will need to do some research.
-(Refer to guide to finding your local council member.)
+If not, you may need to do some research.

 3. Contact your Champion.
 Once you identify the government official to lead the charge, find people who live in his/her district.
 Every governing body has their own path to getting measures passed.
 You will want to ask for the timeline in their governing body and if there are any other members you should speak to before a vote to ensure passage.
 Take any necessary actions promptly and report to the sponsor if necessary.